Code of Conduct for clients purchasing used goods

 We view these principles as a fundamental part of our responsibility towards the people and organizations that donate goods to us.

 For this reason we require all our customers to comply with our Code of Conduct.
 We view the requirements as a basis for our cooperation and expect customers to continuously work to ensure that the handling of our goods takes place in compliance with the ethical standards as defined here.
-Further, we encourage clients to pass on the same ethical standards towards their own clients.
-In cases where our direct customer is a sales agent this is a requirement.
-The standards in this Code of Conduct will be verified by site visits and audits and we expect a collaborative approach from clients.
-Fretex International reserve the right to make third party and/or unannounced visits to monitor the compliance with the requirements.
+Furthermore, we encourage clients to pass on the same ethical standards to their own clients.
+This is a requirement in cases where our direct customer is a sales agent.
+The standards in this Code of Conduct will be verified by site visits and audits, and we expect a collaborative approach from our clients.
+Fretex International reserves the right to make third party and/or unannounced visits to monitor compliance with the requirements.

 Transparency in reselling of donated used goods

-The people and organisations that donate goods to our suppliers expect information about the destination and use of their donations.
-Also, knowledge about handling and final usage or disposal of the goods is needed as a basis to our ambition to manage donations in the best possible way.
+The people and organisations that donate goods to our suppliers expect information about the use of their donations and the destination.
+Also, knowledge about handling and final usage or disposal of the goods is needed as our ambition is to manage donations in the best possible way.
 We therefore require clients to Fretex International to regularly report:

 · sorting fractions for received goods.